VeggieOrz/gitTest/README.md

 # gitTest
-This Project is created for testing git instructions, and there are some git instructions uesed daily.
+This Project is created for testing git commands, and there are some Git commands uesed daily.

-## Instruction for local operation
+## Command for local operation
-### 1.initialize git repository
+### 1.Initializing git repository
-Initialize the current directory as a git repository
+Initialize the current directory as a git repository, and it will create a new subdirectory named .git that contains all of your necessary repository files
 ```
 git init
 ```

+### 2.Checking the status of your files
-### 2.show the status of files in workplce and stage
+Show the status of files in workplce and stage
 ```
 git status
 ```

-### 3.show the modified content
+### 3.Seeing the modified content
 ```
 git diff
 ```

-### 4.remove file
+### 4.Removing files
 Remove from stage and workplace.(file was added to stage)
 ```
 git rm -f <filename>